chaz23/project-stallion/README.md

 ## Version 1.1.0
   * Included headless browsing capabilities using PhantomJS.
   * Ability to open multiple tabs using the same webdriver instance.

+Toggle between Betfair and William Hill sites.
+Extract data and print to file.